 add system image

 command.
-The add image command will extract the image from the release ISO
+The command will extract the chosen image and will prompt you

-install process will prompt you to use the current system configuration and SSH
+to use the current system configuration and SSH security keys, allowing

-security keys, allowing for the new image to boot using the current
+for the new image to boot using the current configuration.

-If there is not enough free diskspace available installation will be
+If there is not enough free disk space available, the installation